-- requested in any of the 'mini' tenders to check potential partner's delivery plans against local and regional priorities, including but not limited to quality, delivery, quantities and that price meets the initial proposal within the partner tender. - 4.3.
+- contract manager.
+Decisions will also be determined by the responses to the key questions requested in any of the 'mini' tenders to check potential partner's delivery plans against local and regional priorities, including but not limited to quality, delivery, quantities and that price meets the initial proposal within the partner tender. - 4.3.
 The college will be looking for flexibilities that develop and deliver an offer that meets the needs of local people, employers and the wider community.